Cellular bioenergetics for better phenotype based drug discovery

 This opens up the field of developing drugs for obesity indications directly scored using energy expenditure as the readout and not proxy parameters or indirect measurements.

 Unpublished data shows the calScreener is an optimal and highly sensitive method for measuring heat production from UCP1 positive adipocytes.
-Please reach out to discuss this data and new drug discovery possibilities.

 Metabolic research history